stereosuper/longue-vue/template/docs/documentation/custom-nuxt-modules/Crawler.md

 });
 ```

-#### Handle dynamic files

 ## The things you don't really need to know but that you'll want to... because you're that curious 😂

-This nuxt module is referenced in the _nuxt.config.js_ configuration file as a build modules (see the [build modules documentation](https://nuxtjs.org/api/configuration-modules#-code-buildmodules-code-)).
+This nuxt module is referenced in the _nuxt.config.js_ configuration file as a build module (see the [build modules documentation](https://nuxtjs.org/api/configuration-modules#-code-buildmodules-code-)).

 The _query_ is passed as a module option, then the module takes care of everything.